Ajdj100/AJ_CBRN/AJ_CBRN/README.txt

 	SPAWNING
 	- Currently chemical areas cannot be created during the mission.
 They are only created on mission start.
-	- My personal workaround for this is to create a whole bunch of chemical areas outside of the AO.
+	- My personal workaround for this is to create a collection of chemical areas outside of the AO.
 The radius will follow the object it is created around, so you can move these to where you want them during the mission.
 	- This will be changed in the next version of the script, it will become a lot more flexible to use during missions with creating these zones.

 	DESPAWNING/DESTROYING